folivoraAI/BetterTouchToolPlugins/README.md

 ## Distributing Plugins

 If you want to distribute plugins to other users, you must notarize them - otherwise they will not run.
 You need an Apple developer account to do this.
-Here a full build & notarize example:
+Here a full build & notarize example.
+If you have any questions: andreas@folivora.ai

 ### 1 Build/Archive
 xcodebuild archive -scheme BTTStreamDeckPluginCPUUsage  -configuration Release -archivePath ./build/streamdeckcpuusage.xcarchive